lbxa/3900-project-eval/README.md

 Scalability Score: 4

 Strengths:
-- The project addresses a relevant issue in modern society—stress management—which has both individual and societal implications.
+- The project addresses a relevant and increasingly significant issue, mental health and stress management, which can have a broad societal impact.
-- The use of wearable data to create a personalized stress tracking app demonstrates a clear and practical application of mobile development technologies.
+- The use of wearable data and AI/ML algorithms offers a novel approach to stress tracking, combining modern technologies meaningfully.

 Weaknesses:
-- The academic advancement aspect seems limited.
-There are already many stress tracking apps in the market, which means the problem addressed is not novel.
-- The project scope could be too large for a 10-week timeframe, especially considering the need to develop algorithms and deal with multi-platform data sources.
+- The project lacks clear differentiation from existing stress management apps, potentially reducing its novelty and impact, especially from an academic perspective.
+- The requirement to integrate and harmonize data from multiple wearable devices within a 10-week timeframe is highly challenging and may be overly ambitious for a student project.

 Suggestions for Improvement:
-- Focus on a unique angle or an innovative feature that sets this app apart from existing solutions.
-This could involve new methods of data collection or advanced analytics that currently available apps do not provide.
-- Limit the project's scope to one wearable platform initially (e.g., only Apple Watch or Fitbit) to ensure quality and completion within the given timeframe.
-Only attempt device-agnostic features if there is remaining time after the core functionality is working robustly.
+- Narrow the scope to a single wearable device initially to ensure the project is feasible within the given timeframe.
+This will help the team focus on developing a robust prototype and deliver a polished, complete product.
+- Include a comprehensive review of existing stress management apps and clearly articulate how this project offers a unique contribution or improvement over existing solutions.
+This will address potential academic originality concerns and highlight the project's innovation.

 P68 - Transition Dashboard - Custom AI
 Impact Score: 3

 Feasibility Score: 3

-Scalability Score: 3
+Scalability Score: 4

 Strengths:
-- The project addresses a real-world problem of assisting international students in their transition, which is significant for educational institutions and the students involved.
+- The project addresses a relevant issue for international students, potentially easing their transition process which can have a significant impact in a local context.
-- Involves cutting-edge technologies such as AI, data visualization, and real-time updates, providing students with an excellent hands-on experience in these areas.
+- The dual focus on a real-time updating dashboard and a custom AI for onboarding provides a good mix of practical application and innovation, which could be highly engaging and educational for the students.

 Weaknesses:
-- The problem addressed, while relevant, might not be novel or transformative.
-Existing off-the-shelf solutions could potentially address similar needs, limiting academic novelty.
-- The requirement to integrate with current no-code tools adds a layer of dependency that could complicate the development and limit flexibility in implementation.
+- The project's description indicates that the current prototype uses no-code tools like Bubble.
+An off-the-shelf solution may exist, which could make the custom development aspect less impactful from an academic advancement viewpoint.
+- The timeframe of 10 weeks, especially with only 8 hours of commitment per week per student, appears very tight for such a comprehensive project.
+Achieving a fully functional and polished product seems challenging.

 Suggestions for Improvement:
-- Narrow down the specific features and functionalities that will differentiate this platform from existing solutions.
-Ensure that the value proposition is clear and that there is a distinctive advantage or innovation in the approach taken.
-- Given the limited timeframe, prioritize the most impactful elements of the project to ensure both the dashboard and AI components are feature-complete and reliable.
-Consider developing a phased plan where the project can be expanded post-capstone if needed.
+- Narrow down the scope to either the dashboard or the AI component.
+This would allow deeper focus and elevate the chance of producing a high-quality deliverable.
+A more focused project might also advance academic understanding better.
+- Leverage existing tools and libraries to accelerate development and ensure a stronger final product.
+This can include using established AI frameworks and visualization libraries, which would also be a valuable learning experience for the students.

 P70 - Development of a Windows Client Dashboard Program for Real-time Monitoring of General Practitioners Daily Workload Statistics and Basic Compliance
-Impact Score: 3
+Impact Score: 4
-Feasibility Score: 4
+Feasibility Score: 3
 Scalability Score: 3

 Strengths:
-- The project addresses a real-world problem faced by General Practitioners, which has a direct impact on their efficiency and compliance with Medicare regulations.
+- The project addresses a significant issue in the healthcare sector, specifically the management and compliance monitoring of General Practitioners' daily workloads, which could enhance operational efficiency and compliance with Medicare regulations.
-- The use of existing Best Practice software and a demonstration copy with a sample mocked-up database provides a solid foundation for the project, increasing the likelihood of successful completion.
+- The use of SQL and client/server application development are well within the capabilities of computer science students and provide a valuable learning experience in widely applicable skills.

 Weaknesses:
-- The problem being addressed, while practical, is not novel or transformative in terms of academic advancement; similar solutions might already exist or could be implemented with off-the-shelf software.
-- The reliance on Best Practice schema, which is not publicly accessible, could pose significant challenges in terms of data retrieval and integration, potentially hindering progress.
+- The project relies on accessing and understanding the BP schema for tables and views, which is not publicly accessible.
+This dependency on third-party support can introduce delays and complications.
+- The project’s scope may be too ambitious for a 10-week timeframe, given the requirement for real-time data processing and frequent updates, which may demand a robust and well-optimized implementation.

 Suggestions for Improvement:
-- To enhance the project's academic significance, consider incorporating advanced data analytics or machine learning for predictive insights on GP workloads or compliance trends, which could push the boundaries of current solutions.
-- Expand the scope to include interoperability with other medical software systems or databases, which would significantly improve the scalability and broader applicability of the solution beyond just Best Practice users.
+- Narrow the project scope to focus on a specific subset of features initially, such as real-time appointment tracking or Medicare rule compliance monitoring.
+This will allow the team to deliver a polished and functional product within the given timeframe.
+- Enhance collaboration with BP software support early in the project to ensure access to the necessary database schema and potentially seek mentorship or additional resources that can aid in understanding and utilizing the BP software framework more effectively.

+Overall, while the project is impactful and feasible to a certain degree, addressing the highlighted weaknesses and refining the scope could make it more manageable and scalable within the given constraints.

 P71 - Providing Web-Based Access for General Practitioners to Manage Appointments in Best Practice Medical Software Impact Score: 3
-Feasibility Score: 4
+Feasibility Score: 3
 Scalability Score: 4

 Strengths:
-- The project addresses a practical need for General Practitioners to manage appointments remotely, which can improve workflow efficiency and convenience.
+- The project addresses a real-world problem: enabling general practitioners to easily manage appointments remotely through web-based access.
-- The use of the widely adopted Best Practice medical software provides a relevant and targeted use case, ensuring the project has a clear customer base.
+- Flexibility in choosing development tools and frameworks allows the team to leverage their specific strengths and knowledge.

 Weaknesses:
-- The problem being solved is not novel; numerous scheduling and appointment management systems already exist.
-The academic advancement in terms of new knowledge generated is limited.
-- The project relies on the availability of the Best Practice schema and support from BP, which may present challenges if not readily accessible or if support is delayed.
+- The problem might not be novel in an academic research context; similar solutions could potentially exist or be developed with more detailed research.
+- Extracting and understanding the Best Practice medical software's database schema might present significant challenges and require more time than anticipated.

 Suggestions for Improvement:
-- Consider incorporating advanced features that could increase the novelty and impact of the project, such as integration with telemedicine platforms or implementing machine learning algorithms to predict appointment no-shows.
-- Ensure that a clear plan for interaction with BP support is in place early in the project.
-Outline contingency plans in case the schema details are not easily obtainable from BP support.
+- Conduct a thorough literature review and market analysis to understand existing solutions and ensure the project offers distinct advantages or improvements.
+This could help in refining the project’s objectives or highlighting innovative aspects.
+- Break down the project into smaller, more manageable milestones with clear timelines.
+This will help in maintaining focus, managing time effectively, and ensuring that each team member can contribute meaningfully to the project.

-P72 - Crowd-Sourced Online Data Annotation Platform Impact Score: 3
+P72 - Crowd-Sourced Online Data Annotation Platform Impact Score: 4
 Feasibility Score: 3
 Scalability Score: 4

 Strengths:
-- The project addresses the universally relevant challenge of data annotation, which is essential for training machine learning models.
+- The project addresses a significant problem in the machine learning domain, namely, the need for high-quality annotated data, which has substantial implications for both industry and academia.
-- The integration of real-time progress tracking and a payment system adds practical value and usability to the platform.
+- The platform has well-defined features like user management, task creation, real-time progress tracking, and a payment system, making it comprehensive and practical.

 Weaknesses:
-- The project lacks a clear differentiation from existing data annotation platforms such as Amazon Mechanical Turk, which already provide comprehensive solutions for similar use cases.
-- The requirement for integration with third-party tools and a basic machine learning backend for annotation suggestions might be too ambitious for a 10-week timeframe.
+- The project may face considerable challenges in implementing the machine learning backend for annotation suggestions within the 10-week timeframe, given the complexity and required expertise.
+- Ensuring data security and user privacy can be a significant hurdle, especially with handling sensitive datasets and payment information.

 Suggestions for Improvement:
-- Narrow the scope to a specific type of data (e.g., only images or only text) to make the project more feasible within the given timeframe.
-This will help focus development efforts and increase the likelihood of delivering a polished product.
-- Include a detailed risk assessment and mitigation plan, particularly for the machine learning and third-party integrations, to manage expectations and provide a clear path for troubleshooting potential issues.
+- Narrow the project scope by focusing primarily on developing the core features of the platform (user accounts, task creation, and basic annotation tools) before tackling more advanced functionalities like machine learning backend suggestions.
+- Implement a phased approach to development, prioritizing essential features first and planning for additional functionalities (like integration with third-party tools) as future enhancements.
+This management can help ensure deliverables are met within the given timeframe.

 P73 - Analytics of Web Application
-Impact Score: 2
+Impact Score: 3
 Feasibility Score: 3
-Scalability Score: 3
+Scalability Score: 4

 Strengths:
-- The project addresses a problem that is relevant to many web-based businesses, providing a platform for data analytics which can help in improving business processes.
+- The project addresses the increasing need for data analytics within web applications, which holds significant value for businesses looking to improve their operations.
-- The project includes a comprehensive set of features (user accounts, data analytics, visualization, etc.) which can offer a valuable learning experience for the students.
+- The project incorporates comprehensive skills and technologies, which will offer students a broad learning experience in web development, data analytics, and UI/UX design.

 Weaknesses:
-- The problem being addressed is not particularly novel or unique, as numerous off-the-shelf analytics tools already exist.
-This limits the project's impact on academic advancement.
+- The problem being addressed, while relevant, is not particularly novel.
+Many off-the-shelf solutions already exist for web analytics, making the academic contribution less significant.
-- The scope of the project is very broad, which might make it challenging for a team of 6 students to complete in 10 weeks, especially if they have to master new technologies or frameworks.
+- The project scope is quite broad, covering everything from user account management to comprehensive data analytics and system configuration.
+This could be challenging to complete in the given 10-week timeframe, especially for a diverse team of 6 students.

 Suggestions for Improvement:
-- Narrow down the project scope to focus on one or two core functionalities that are feasible within the given timeframe.
-For example, start with basics of user account management and simple data analytics before expanding to complex visualizations or configurations.
-- Introduce an innovative element or angle to the project to increase its impact.
-This could involve integrating machine learning algorithms for predictive analytics or focusing on a specific industry to tailor the analytics platform for niche use cases.
-- Ensure detailed planning and distribution of tasks to manage the project effectively.
-Breaking the project down into smaller, manageable components and setting weekly milestones can help keep the team on track.
-- Consider involving an off-the-shelf analytics tool as a benchmark.
-This could provide a valuable reference point and help in understanding the competitive landscape, leading to more focused and innovative solution development.
+- Narrow the focus of the project to a specific aspect of web analytics, such as user behavior tracking or system reliability metrics.
+This would make the project more feasible and enable the team to produce a polished, high-quality product within the timeframe.
+- Consider adding an element of innovation, such as machine learning algorithms to predict user behavior or integrating real-time analytics with actionable insights.
+This could increase the academic impact and novelty of the project.

 P76 - Web Tool for Evaluating Software Reliability Impact Score: 3

 Feasibility Score: 3

 Scalability Score: 4

 Strengths:
-- The project addresses a relevant and moderately significant problem in the field of software engineering by aiming to improve software reliability.
+- The project targets a well-defined problem within software engineering, specifically focusing on the evaluation of software reliability, which is a crucial aspect for both academic and industry applications.
-- It requires the implementation of various critical and industry-relevant skills in web development, software engineering practices, and user experience design.
+- The proposal includes a comprehensive list of requirements and skills needed, which helps in scoping and preparing for the project in a structured manner.

 Weaknesses:
-- The project's novelty is somewhat limited as there are existing tools and methodologies that already address software reliability evaluation.
+- The novelty of the project is limited as there are existing tools and platforms that perform similar functions, such as SonarQube or various Continuous Integration/Continuous Deployment (CI/CD) tools with reliability testing features.
-- The broad scope of requirements, from user account management to reporting and analytics, might be too ambitious for a team of 6 students to fully develop and polish within 10 weeks.
+- The scope is quite broad for a 10-week timeframe, particularly given that the project involves developing a robust and scalable web application with multiple features including user management, system configuration, analysis, and reporting.

 Suggestions for Improvement:
-- Narrow down the scope to focus on core functionalities that highlight the unique aspects of the tool, such as a highly intuitive user interface or advanced analytical capabilities, to ensure a more polished final product.
+- Narrow down the project scope to focus on a specific aspect of software reliability evaluation, perhaps introducing a novel analytical method or a unique feature that differentiates it from existing tools.
-- Integrate a component of machine learning or advanced analytics that offers unique insights or predictive capabilities for software reliability, which could enhance the project's academic impact and set it apart from existing solutions.
+- Include a detailed project timeline and breakdown of tasks.
+Assign specific roles and responsibilities to team members to ensure that all necessary skills are covered and to make the project more manageable within the 10-week timeframe.

+This evaluation provides a balanced but stringent assessment, highlighting the notable strengths while pointing out critical areas for improvement in both novelty and feasibility.